steffendx/GoNorth/README.md

 ![Map planning](https://github.com/steffendx/GoNorth/blob/master/TeaserImages/Karta.PNG?raw=true)

 Each marker provides brief informations about the different objects and allow the users to jump of the detail page.
+A user can add addtional geometry like rectangles or polygons to a marker to indicate the affected area of the marker.
 More details can be found [in the wiki](https://github.com/steffendx/GoNorth/wiki/Karta).

 ## Implementation Status Tracking